 - In addition to the above, successful completion of an optional end of course assignment will enable you to claim a Certificate of Achievement.

 This course is CPD accredited and earns 27 hours of CPD when the completion criteria are fulfilled.
 An extra 3 hours of CPD is awarded with an assignment pass.

 Both our Statement of Participation and Certificate of Achievement are awarded by Cambridge Assessment and include the CPD accreditation logo and the University of Cambridge’s Board of Executive and Professional Education logo.

 The purpose of the optional assignment is to provide you with an opportunity to reflect on all the topics covered in the course and to apply this learning to your own context.
 The course assignment asks you to apply your data literacy knowledge and understanding to a data analysis report.
 You'll need to choose a report (or presentation) about data, and write 1500-2000 words.

 Remember, the assignment is optional.
 However, if you want to claim a Certificate of Achievement, successfully completing the assignment is a requirement.
-If you choose to complete the assignment, you have four weeks to submit after the course has finished.
+If you choose to complete the assignment, you have three weeks to submit after the course has finished.